5 Tips For Good Quality Control in Translation

 It is essential in the translation industry that all projects, no matter their size or complexity, be translated accurately and meet a high-quality standard.
-To deliver a high-quality translation to any customer, whether an individual or a large enterprise, it is crucial to the success of the company and its translators to have translation quality assurance.
+The translation process is delicate and even the most experienced translator will inevitably make an error.

 When your document is sent to a translator for translation, it should be accompanied by a brief that provides context and information on how the translation will be utilized, including information about the audience reading the translation.

-Doing so will also assist eliminate the need to clarify these elements throughout the process, which, in turn, will help to speed up the translation process.
+This will help the translator understand how to approach the task and produce a translation that is appropriate for its intended use.
+It will also eliminate the need to clarify these elements throughout the process, which, in turn, will help to speed up the translation process.

-Of course, it is better to collaborate with the top linguists in your target language for the best translation quality.
-On the other hand, you can collaborate with local translation providers to develop officially sanctioned glossaries to use in translation.
+We believe that it is a great deed to collaborate with the top linguists in your target language for the best translation quality.
+Therefore, at USTC, we collaborate with local translation providers to develop officially sanctioned glossaries to use in translation.
 In addition to introducing your brand standards and corporate style rules, a dictionary should thoroughly explain the permitted vocabulary.

-The translation will be poor if the source text is badly written.
-This happens when communications are poorly constructed, contain too many customer abbreviations, or utilize inconsistent terminology.
-This can impair the translator’s work.
-For example, your workplace might employ two different terms for the same item.
+For instance, your workplace might employ two different terms for the same item.
 Some colleagues use the word collision guard while others use corner bumper; both are the same.
-This is tricky for a translator.
+This is tricky and can impair the translator’s work.